 - In a medium saucepan over medium heat, cook bacon until crispy, stirring often.
 Remove and let drain on a paper towel-lined plate.

 - Add chopped onion and garlic to drippings and cook, stirring often, until translucent.

-- Add bacon back to pan and turn heat to low.
-Cook on low, stirring often, until thickened (about 45 minutes).
+- Add bacon back to the pan and turn the heat to low.
+Cook on low, stirring often until thickened (about 45 minutes).
 Stir in cayenne pepper and salt.

-- Preheat grill to medium high and grill burgers, uncovered, for about 4-5 minutes per side, or until desired doneness.
+- Preheat grill to medium-high and grill burgers, uncovered, for about 4-5 minutes per side, or until the desired doneness.